Gotcha26/PiwigoPublish-lrc-plugin/README.md

     * Images are not downloaded from Piwigo as part of this, nor are existing images in LrC automatically added to the newly created Published Collections.
 * Images added to the Publish Service are published to the corresponding album on Piwigo.
 Metadata and keywords are transferred, respecting rules configured in the Publishing Manager for this service.
 * Special collections can be created which allow images to be published to Piwigo albums that also have sub-albums.
 See details in the notes on the relationship between Piwigo Albums and LrC Publish Services below.
+* The plugin allows a Publish Collection to be converted to a Publish Collection Set - a Special Collection is created for the new Publish Collection Set and any photos that were in the converted Publish Collection will be in this Special Collection.
+This enables sub albums to be created under an album that was initially created for photos only.
 * Set Piwigo album cover from an image in the Published Collection
 * Metadata and keywords are exported directly to Piwigo regardless of exif/iptc settings - as part of the publish process along with the photo, or separately via a menu on the Library -> Plug-in Extras menu - which sends the metadata without re-sending the photo.
   * the following fields are set :